 Sharad Pawar booked by ED in Rs 25,000 crore money laundering case

-New Delhi, Sep 25: In a major development before the Maharashtra elections, the Enforcement Directorate has registered a money laundering case against NCP chief, Sharad Pawar and his nephew Ajit Pawar.
+New Delhi, Sep 25: In a major development before the Maharashtra elections, the Enforcement Directorate (ED) has registered a money laundering case against NCP chief, Sharad Pawar and his nephew Ajit Pawar.

-The move by the ED came in the wake of the Bombay High Court ordering the Economic Offences Wing of the Mumbai police to probe and file cases against Pawar and others in the matter.
+The move by the ED came in the wake of the Bombay High Court ordering the Economic Offences Wing (EOW) of the Mumbai police to probe and file cases against Pawar and others in the matter.

 Maharashtra polls: Only Pulwama like attack can change sentiments says Pawar